Anonymous No More?

 To my mind, there’s nothing wrong with being “critical.”
 A critical review is one that analyzes, puts a work in its genre and context, and provides examples that support the critic’s opinion.
 Criticism isn’t necessarily negative or positive; it is a process of thoughtful opinion.
 I’m a big girl; I can handle any kind of feedback if it’s provided in a critical context.

-For my most recent titles I’ve taken to (with permission and accreditation where I can get it) posting some or all of various print reviews on my Web site.
-For example, there are several regarding 18th & Castro, my most recent release.
-So if you’re not sure one of my books is what you’re looking for, perhaps my own Web site will help make up your mind.
+For my most recent titles I’ve taken to (with permission and accreditation where I can get it) posting some or all of various print reviews on my site.
+So if you’re not sure one of my books is what you’re looking for, each one has a “What People Are Saying” section to help make up your mind.